Akash1298/alpha-blog/README.md

   rails db:migrate
 ```

-- How to run the test suite
+- How to run the server

 ```
   rails server
 ```

-Resource
+##Resource

 - Users - create users table and model - add validations
   - username must be present and unique, min 3 max 25